2011 Fantasy Baseball Daily Fix: Bautista to Third Base, Roy Oswalt Injures Back & More!

 Chris Carpenter led St. Louis to a 12-2 win over the first place Phillies.
 Carpenter earned only his 2nd win of the season and his first in the last 8 games.
 His 2011 numbers (4.26 ERA/1.35 WHIP/.282 BAA) are well above his career (3.82/1.28/.261) due to a handful of bad outings, but it appears that there is a significant amount of bad luck associated with him not earning wins.
 Out 16 games started, 9 have resulted in a loss or no-decision in which he held the other team to 3 runs or less.
 Carpenter certainly has a lot of pressure on him this year with the loss of Adam Wainwright and now the big bat of Albert Pujols, but one can easily argue that now would be the time to buy low!

 On the opposite side of the mound Roy Oswalt felt the pain, literally, as he took himself out in the 3rd inning due to lower back tightness.
 Back pain of any kind can be completely debilitating, and if it goes untreated it can threaten your mobility permanently.
 You should click here if you’re suffering from pains like this, regardless of how strong or consistent it is.
+Sometimes such injuries aren’t even your fault and it can be the fault of another, for example if the event that caused the pain happened within the workplace.
+This is when it would be wise to reach out to attorneys in springfield il, or somewhere more local to you, so you can get the compensation as well as the treatment you deserve.
 It is better to be safe than sorry.
-When it comes to back pain, it could also be as simple as a change of mattress that could help manage the pains people experience.
+Although if it’s a minor pain it could also be as simple as a change of mattress that could help manage the pains people experience.
 It may be worth it to learn more here about the different types of mattresses.
 With this being said, if the pains do continue, it may be worth seeking medical advice.

 As of right now Oswalt will definitely miss his next start against Boston and possibly further.
 It is important for Oswalt to not rush back after suffering an injury like this, as he doesn’t want to injure himself further.
 Any sort of strain on his back can cause his pain to reoccur so it could be important that he takes as many preventative measures that he can, like deciding to change his mattress to one that can help with his problem.
 These reviews, (bestmattress-reviews.org/best-mattress-for-back-pain/) will be able to help Oswalt to pick the best one for him so that he can make a full recovery and return to the game as quickly as possible.